Battledrake/SimpleAStar/README.md

 **_Classes Breakdown:_**<br />

 **GraphPosition** - struct for storing x/z values for node position in the graph.
 Every node has one, and helper functions are used to locate nodes based on these or convert from graph to world and vice versa.<br />
 **Node** - base class for nodes in graph.
 Extend from this to create own custom nodes.
-Contains basic information all Nodes will share, being a GraphPosition, neighbors, and whether node is blocked. <br />
+Contains basic information all Nodes will share, being a GraphPosition, a list of neighbors, and an overrideable reset function for value reset when needed. <br />
 **PathNode** - nodes extending type Node that are used in the pathfinding.
 **Graph** - holds all the nodes in a 2D array and has functions to handle them.
 Non-monobehaviour and created/managed by a user class.
 Generic that takes in a type of Node. <br />
 **AStarGrid** - class responsible for creating a pathfinding grid.
 Inspector interaction, creating the graph, and sending/receiving data to the graph.
 Multiple AStarGrid's can be made to have multiple pathfinding graphs in a scene of varying sizes/layouts.<br />